Director of Parent Advocacy

 Description

-This position offers significant autonomy and carries meaningful accountability.
-You will be stationed at one campus, maintaining consistent on-site presence and delivering measurable results—not simply executing a standard process.
-If you believe traditional schooling is failing students and that a superior alternative exists, this is your opportunity to demonstrate it.
+If you believe conventional schooling is failing children and a superior alternative exists, this is your opportunity to demonstrate it.

 What you will be doing